 The 10 Best Water Slides

-This wiki has been updated 35 times since it was first published in August of 2015.
+This wiki has been updated 36 times since it was first published in August of 2015.
 Parents might remember the days when neighborhood youngsters would open up the fire hydrants in the street during hot weather to play in the spray.
 Today, there's an easier way to bring little ones together for backyard fun in the sun, thanks to these awesome water slides.
 Of course, any kind of aquatic activity should always be enjoyed under the constant supervision of a responsible adult.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes